-- Biophytis, is the current rate in France, i.e. 28%.
-This rate will decrease gradually to reach 25% in 2022. - Instituto Biophytis Do Brasil, is the current rate in Brazil, i.e. 34%. - Biophytis Inc., is the current rate in the United States, i.e. 21%.
+• Biophytis, is the current rate in France, i.e. 26.5%.
+This rate will decrease gradually to reach 25% in 2022.

+- Instituto Biophytis Do Brasil, is the current rate in Brazil, i.e. 34%. - Biophytis Inc., is the current rate in the United States, i.e. 21%.

-In accordance with the accounting principles described in Note 3.21, no deferred tax asset has been recognized in the Financial Statements apart from those to offset deferred tax liabilities.
+In accordance with the accounting principles described in Note 2.22, no deferred tax asset has been recognized in the Financial Statements apart from those to offset deferred tax liabilities for the same tax juridictions and over the same period of recovery.